What do I do if my hot water heater is leaking from the top

 How much will it cost to repair a leaking hot water heater?

-According to this forbes article, it could cost you 500$ - 1500$, depending on the nature of repair.
-You can call few services provides and ask them for quotations.
-However, do not think of save money avoiding simple repairs.
-If you avoid those simple repairs, it could cost you thousands of dollars replacing the total system.
+According to this Forbes article, it could cost you $500 – $1,500, depending on the nature of the repair.
+You can call a few service providers and ask them for quotations.
+But don’t skip simple repairs to save money — that can cost you thousands later if the whole system fails.

 Do I need to replace my hot water heater if it is leaking from top?